-Park City Municipal's Long-term Strategic Plan gives us the tools The General Plan is the blueprint for future growth and development of land within the community.
-It builds upon and is structured by the City's Core Values.
-It was adopted by Council three years ago and should be updated every five.
-The General Plan is a long-range policy plan that guides future Land Management Code (LMC) changes.
-The LMC is the regulatory document addressing specific zoning and land uses.
-Enforcement of the LMC is implemented through processing land use applications.
-Code enforcement takes action on existing LMC violations.
+Park City Municipal's Long-term Strategic Plan gives us the tools The General Plan is the blueprint for future growth and developwe need to guide decision-making and provide a structure for ment of land within the community.
+It builds upon and is strucensuring that incremental, measurable steps are taken to tured by the City's Core Values.
+It was adopted by Council three achieve the Community Vision and Council Goals and Priorities. years ago and should be updated every five.
+The General Plan is It provides a philosophical foundation for the Council in its role a long-range policy plan that guides future Land Management Code (LMC) changes.
+The LMC is the regulatory document adas a policymaking body.
+For Park City staff, it provides guidance dressing specific zoning and land uses.
+Enforcement of the LMC on how to manage finite resources in the face of nearly infinite expectations.
+It's the definitive resource that aligns all of the is implemented through processing land use applications.
+Code strategic components while demonstrating to the community enforcement takes action on existing LMC violations. the various efforts underway to realize their vision.